sladen/openbve-data/Readme.txt

 /train=FOLDER
 Loads the specified train folder (containing a train.dat) on startup.
 If /route is not also specified, the main menu will be opened with just the train selected.

+/filesystem=FILE
+The specified file describes the file system organization.
+See the Using openBVE pages on the homepage for the details.

 -----
 Links